Liturgy & Music

 In the days, weeks, and months that follow, we assure you our prayers, our support, and our sympathy.
 May the God of healing and consolation find a special place in your heart at this time of loss and sadness.

 If you are like many people, you may not have told your family about your wishes for your funeral liturgy.
 Some of our parishioners are in the situation where they live alone, having outlived their spouses, while others have children who have joined other faith traditions and may not understand the Catholic funeral liturgy.

 We are happy to keep funeral wishes and desires on file at St. Dominic Catholic Parish.
 If you are interested, please contact Pastoral Associate, Mary Lestina who will work with you to ensure your desires are honored.

-The Columbarium at the Prayer Gardens of St. Dominic will be constructed in Fall of 2020.
+Phase 1 of the Columbarium at the Prayer Gardens of St. Dominic was constructed in Fall of 2020.
 Providing an option to inter loved ones in a Catholic columbarium, at their church home, in an environment cared for by the community of parishioners for generations to come.

 Contact: Michael Ricci at 262.781.3480

 The Prayer Network is a group of "prayer warriors" who pray for the intention of others.
 Prayer is powerful!

 If you are in need of prayer, please complete the form by clicking the link below.